dzovan137/TensorNetworksBasics/_sources/lecture2.md

 ```

 ### Step 3
-After reshape we indices J have the same dimension and we can perform matrix-matrix multiplication over that index
+After reshape the indices J have the same dimension and we can perform matrix-matrix multiplication over that index

 ```{image} /images/lecture2fig4.png
 :alt: def